luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 I'll take this opportunity to introduce other link types along the same lines:

-   - `EqualLink <https://wiki.opencog.org/w/EqualLink>`_ Determines whether two atoms are actually the same atom, or whether they become the same atom when they are evaluated.  **Be careful** because :code:`NumberNode` atoms don't get converted to values for comparison by :code:`EqualLink`, in the same way they would be converted by :code:`GreaterThanLink`.
-For example, using :code:`EqualLink` to compare :code:`(FloatValue 1.0)` with :code:`(NumberNode 1.0)` will evaluate to *false*!
+   - `EqualLink <https://wiki.opencog.org/w/EqualLink>`_ Determines whether two atoms are actually the same atom, or whether they become the same atom when they are evaluated.
    - `NotLink <https://wiki.opencog.org/w/NotLink>`_ Is the logical "Not" operator.
 Evaluates to *true* if the atom it references evaluates to *false* and vice-versa.
 Things get a little more complicated when considering non-binary TruthValues, but that's a topic we'll cover later.
    - `PlusLink <https://wiki.opencog.org/w/PlusLink>`_ Is the arithmetic operator for addition.
 It references two :code:`NumberNode` atoms, and creates a third with the value of the sum of the other two.
    - `MinusLink <https://wiki.opencog.org/w/MinusLink>`_ Is the arithmetic operator for subtraction.
 It references two :code:`NumberNode` atoms, and creates a third with the value of first minus the second.